The Effects of Narcissistic Abuse

 • patterns of people-pleasing or self-blame

-The effects of Narcissistic Abuse traps survivors and silences them.
+The effects of narcissistic abuse trap survivors and silences them.

 Many survivors spend years trying to explain what happened — to friends, family, therapists, even themselves.
 They feel isolated by an experience that is nearly impossible to describe.
 Words fail.
 Memory fogs.
 Shame builds.
 And the cycle repeats.